UBC-MDS/eazieda/README.md

 2.  `missing_impute`: This function will take in a dataframe and genereate a imputated dataframe based on some simple imputation method.
 The imputation methods can also be customized by the user.
 3.  `outliers_detect` : This function will take in a pandas series and will return a boolean numpy array containing all the indices of outliers as `True`, given by certain method that the users can customize.
 4.  `corr_plot`: This function will take in a dataframe and a list of feature names to generate a correlation plot for the given list of features.
-5.  `categorical_histograms`: This function will take in a dataframe and a list of feature names to generates histograms for numeric features and bar plots for categorical features
-6.  `remove_outliers`: This function will take in a pandas series and an boolean numpy array with the outliers marked as `True` and removes them.
+5.  `remove_outliers`: This function will take in a pandas series and an boolean numpy array with the outliers marked as `True` and removes them.
 It returns the series without the outliers.
 This can be done inplace in which case it will return None.
-7.  `histograms`: This function will take in a dataframe and a list of feature names to generates histograms for numeric features and bar plots for categorical features
+6.  `histograms`: This function will take in a dataframe and a list of feature names to generates histograms for numeric features and bar plots for categorical features

 ## Dependencies